yitercel/aipartnerupflow/docs/getting-started/concepts.md

 Understanding these core concepts will help you use aipartnerupflow effectively.
 Don't worry - we'll explain everything in simple terms!

+## Why These Concepts Matter

+Before diving into the technical details, let's understand why these concepts exist and what problems they solve:

+**The Problem**: When building applications, you often need to coordinate multiple operations that depend on each other.
+For example:
+- Fetch data from an API, then process it, then save it
+- Run multiple tasks in parallel, but wait for all to complete before proceeding
+- Handle failures gracefully and retry automatically
+- Track progress and state across long-running operations

+**Without a framework**, you'd write custom code to:
+- Manually coordinate task execution order
+- Handle dependencies and wait conditions
+- Implement retry logic and error recovery
+- Track state and progress
+- Manage different execution methods (HTTP, SSH, Docker, etc.)

+**With aipartnerupflow**, these concepts provide a unified way to solve all these problems.
+The framework handles the complexity, so you can focus on your business logic.

+Now let's learn the core concepts that make this possible!

 ## What is a Task?

 A **task** is a unit of work that needs to be executed.
 Think of it like a function call, but with additional features like status tracking, dependencies, and persistence.